ExpressionEngine/ExpressionEngine/changelogs/minor.md

 - Fixed a bug where unsaved entried were not pulled in for live preview when using `status="open|closed"` parameter.
 - Adds namespacing to v2 upgrades for ease of upgrading from v2 to v5
 - Adds CLI feature
-- Improved XSS filtering for CP clerts
+- Improved XSS filtering for CP alerts
+- Adds password confirmation to one-click updates for major versions

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists